 Recent studies have also shown that an area of your brain, known as the default mode network – DMN – is most connected when listening to music.

-When active, the DMN is lauded as an area which develops divergent thinking and creativity.
+When active, the DMN is lauded as an area that develops divergent thinking and creativity.

 If you want to read more on this there’s a very good report, with a very long title, that I recommend – Network Science and the Effects of Music Preference on Functional Brain Connectivity: From Beethoven to Eminem.